Your diet is light on probiotics

 “The risk of diabetes increases when you have more bad bugs [bacteria] than good bugs in your gut,” says Betul Hatipoglu, MD, an endocrinologist at Cleveland Clinic.
 Your stomach needs good bacteria, called probiotics, for proper digestion; low levels can lead to inflammation that may eventually lead to insulin resistance.
 Eat foods like yogurt, sauerkraut, and some cheeses for a probiotic boost.
-These are the best foods for good gut bacteria.
+Here’s how to spot 12 signs that you’re a borderline diabetic.

 Here’s a good reason to purge your collection of takeout containers: Reheating food in them might increase your risk of developing diabetes.
 Researchers at NYU Langone Medical Center in New York City found that two chemicals used in the manufacturing of plastic wrap and plastic takeout containers were associated with an increased risk of diabetes in children and teens.
-The chemicals were found to increase insulin resistance, a precursor to diabetes, as well as elevated blood pressure.
-Here are some of the most common insulin resistance symptoms.
+The chemicals were found to increase insulin resistance, a precursor to diabetes, as well as elevate blood pressure.

 It’s important to protect yourself from the sun’s harmful cancer-causing rays, but shunning sunlight entirely may put you at risk for diabetes.
-According to a new Spanish study, people with vitamin D deficiency are more likely to have type 2 diabetes and prediabetes, regardless of their weight; researchers believe the sunshine vitamin plays a role in the proper functioning of your pancreas, which produces insulin and helps regulate blood sugar.
-Dr. Hatipoglu suggests taking a supplement to boost your levels, as well as eating foods rich in the vitamin, like salmon and vitamin D-fortified milk or cereal.
-These are signs that you’re not getting enough vitamin D.
+According to a Spanish study, people with vitamin D deficiency are more likely to have type 2 diabetes and prediabetes, regardless of their weight; researchers believe the sunshine vitamin plays a role in the proper functioning of your pancreas, which produces insulin and helps regulate blood sugar.
+Dr. Hatipoglu suggests taking a supplement to boost your levels, as well as eating foods rich in the vitamin, such as salmon and vitamin D-fortified milk or cereal.
+These are 15 breakthroughs that could beat diabetes for good.